Jeong Yim: Buk Sing lineage

 Lui Charn, a student of Jeong Yim, had a student named Tam Sam 譚三 (1873 - 1942).
-Tam Sam started the Buk Sing Branch of Choy Li Fut after being expelled by Lui Charn for excessive fighting within his school.
+Tam Sam started the Buk Sing Branch of Choy Li Fut after being expelled by Lui Charn for beating a Si Hing in Futsan.
+Tam Sam had only learned Ping & Kau Da Kuen Forms—but another of Lui Charn's students, sympathetic to Tam Sam, finished off his learning of Sup Ji Kuen which would've otherwise been incomplete.
+These are the original three Forms of the Buk Sing system.
 After his expulsion, Tam Sam 譚三 asked some of Lui Charn's students to help him open a new Choy Li Fut branch in the Guangzhou, Siu Buk 小北 (little north) district and called it Siu Buk Hung Sing Choy Li Fut.
 Tam Sam's 譚三 students referred to themselves just as the Buk Sing Choy Li Fut school so eventually the name was shortened.

 A Northern Shaolin master named Ku Yu Jeong (Gu Ruzhang) befriended and joined Tam Sam 譚三 and added more techniques to the Bak Sing Choy Li Fut style.
 Thus Bak Sing Choy Li Fut branch evolved differently when compared to the Hung Sing and King Mui branches.
 This evolution is reflected in differences in both forms and curriculum.

 Kong On, Lai Chou, and Lung Tse Cheung, were some of Tam Sam's students.
 Lai Hung was a student of Lai Chou and Lung Tse Cheung.
 Dave Lacey (1943-2019) and Vince Lacey (1943-2019) are twin brothers and both were students of Kong Hing and Lai Hung.
-Shane Lacey is the son and student of his father Vince Lacey (Lay Wing Sang.
+Shane Lacey is the son and student of his father Vince Lacey (Lay Wing Sang).
 Jason Lacey is the son and student of Dave Lacey.
+The Kong Style of Kong Hing and Kong On, specifically, is also taught in its original form by Schools directly part of the Kong Family's own Organisation—Schools such as, for example, Kong Hing Koon in Perth, Western Australia.